gajus/slonik/README.md

 <a name="slonik-interceptors-interceptor-methods"></a>
 ### Interceptor methods

-Interceptors implement methods that are used to change the behaviour of the database client at different stages of the connection life-cycle:
+Interceptor is an object that implements methods that can change the behaviour of the database client at different stages of the connection life-cycle

 ```js
 type InterceptorType = {|